miklosn/gce-template/README.md

     {{- vm.name }},{{vm.zone}},{{vm.machineType}},{{vm.networkInterfaces[0].networkIP}},{{vm.networkInterfaces[0].accessConfigs[0].natIP}},{{total}}
 {% endfor %}
 ```
+This time let's output it to a proper csv file:
 ```shell
 $ gce-template -t inventory_rollup.j2 -o inventory.csv
 ```

-Now we are getting somewhere!
+Now we are getting somewhere! `gce-template` applies various transformations on the data received from the GCE API, like converting fields to proper data types, simplifying presentation and removing unneccessary clutter.